K. Mohammed Ali: Career

-He won the Assembly election in 1980 and went on to represent Aluva constituency in the six times continuously.
+He won the Assembly election in 1980 and went on to represent Aluva constituency six times continuously.
 He contested in 1980 with the support of CPM against T.H Mustafa of Indira Congress who was Aluva's sitting MLA.
 It was AK Antony, who came up with suggesting Ali.

 Ali retired from active politics in 2006 after losing in the assembly election held that year.
 Although continued to be active in public affairs, he was not active in political activities.
-Later he supported for his daughter-in-law, who entered the field as a leftist candidate which led to criticism from several congress leaders.
+Later he supported his daughter-in-law, who entered the field as a leftist candidate which led to criticism from several congress leaders.